-We have come to the end of our meal planning month and it wouldn’t be complete if I didn’t share a few of my favourite super simple kid friendly soup and sauce recipes with you.
+We have come to the end of our meal planning month, and it wouldn’t be complete if I didn’t share a few of my favorite super-simple, kid-friendly, soup and sauce recipes with you.

-I’m not the best vegetable chopper in the world, so I prefer to shred, mash or crush my ingredients instead of chopping whenever I can, it saves me time, especially when cooking sauces and soups where the ingredients will be blended together at the end anyway!
+I’m not the best vegetable chopper in the world, so I prefer to shred, mash or crush my ingredients instead of chopping whenever I can.
+It saves me time, especially when cooking sauces and soups, you will blend the ingredients at the end anyway!

-Soups are great comfort food, healthy and convenient, that’s why I’ve included them in my batch cooking recipe ideas, they are also perfect to take to work in a food flask for lunch, or Tupperware if you’re lucky enough to have a microwave at work!
-Soup is a great alternative to sandwiches at lunchtime as it cuts down on your bread intake.
-Kids soup is a great way to get extra vegetables into their diet if their school dinners aren’t very nutritious.
+Soups are great comfort food, healthy and convenient.
+That’s why I’ve included them in my batch cooking recipe ideas.
+They are also perfect for taking to school in a food flask.
+Soup is an excellent alternative to sandwiches as it cuts down on your bread intake.
+Soup is a great way to get extra vegetables into your child’s diet if school dinners aren’t very nutritious.

 Don’t forget to adjust all the recipes if you are batch cooking large amounts!

 Did you know there could be up to 5 teaspoons of sugar in one 400g can of popular cream of tomato soup?
-That is a scary thought, isn’t it?
+That is a scary thought.

-With this delicious four ingredient tomato soup, you know exactly what ingredients you’re adding!
+With this delicious four-ingredient tomato soup, you know what healthy ingredients you’re adding!

-To make the tomatoes easy to peel, score them well, then place them in boiling water for a few seconds, if you struggle to get the skin off them the first time, plunge them again, the skin should slide straight off providing you have scored it well.
+To make the tomatoes easy to peel, score them well, then place them in boiling water for a few seconds.
+If you struggle to get the skin off them the first time, plunge them again, the skin should slide straight off.

-If you’re short of time you will need to make sure you grill the peppers until the skin is nearly black, this enables you to peel them really easily when they are cooked.
+If you’re short of time, you will need to make sure you grill the peppers until the skin is nearly black.
+Grilling them enables you to peel the skin off easily.

-Don’t waste time chopping and peeling the garlic get a garlic press which does both jobs in a fraction of the time, crushed garlic also adds more flavour to the dish.
-I like this one from good grips, click on the picture below to get it!
+Don’t waste time chopping and peeling the garlic.
+Get a garlic press that does both jobs in a fraction of the time.
+Crushed garlic also adds more flavor to the dish.
+I like this one from good grips.

-Don’t be tempted to skip peeling the skin from the tomatoes and peppers, it’s worth the extra effort to get a really delicious smooth soup.
+Don’t be tempted to skip peeling the skin from the tomatoes and peppers.
+It’s worth the extra effort to get a delicious smooth soup.

-This is one of the best kid friendly soups to serve on a cold winters day with dumplings.
-You could substitute the chicken for Quorn for a vegetarian kids soup.
-If you’re short on time or out at work all day, this kid friendly soup can be made in the slow cooker with a little bit of tweaking!
-For the best results try to use homemade stock as you can control the amount of salt you use, often stock cubes have a high salt content.
+Chicken noodle soup is one of the best kid-friendly soups to serve with dumplings on a cold winter’s day You could substitute the chicken for Quorn for a vegetarian soup.
+If you’re short on time or at work all day, you can make this kid-friendly soup in the slow cooker with a little bit of tweaking!
+For the best results, try to use homemade stock, to control the salt intake.
+Often stock cubes have a high salt content.

 Simple pasta sauce for kids.

-There are literally only three ingredients in this pasta sauce and you can make as little or as much as you need.
-If you are short of time you can pierce the tomatoes instead of cutting them in half.
+There are only three ingredients in this pasta sauce, and you can make as little or as much as you need.
+If you are short of time, you can pierce the tomatoes instead of cutting them in half.

-When the tomatoes are quite soft, crush them with a fork to release all the sweet juice. l like to stir grated feta cheese into the pasta along with this sauce as the flavours blend together so well and produce a delicious creamy pasta sauce.
+When the tomatoes are pretty soft, crush them with a fork to release the sweet juice.
+I stir grated feta cheese into this sauce as the flavors blend so well and produce a deliciously creamy pasta sauce.
 Leave out the feta if you prefer a healthier option!

-My kids love coming home to this delicious leek and chickpea soup in the winter and I know always that it is not full of salt and preservatives.
+In the winter, my kids love coming home to this delicious leek and chickpea soup and I always know that it is not full of salt and preservatives.

-Mash the chickpeas and potatoes together then add as much water as you need until you reach your desired consistency.
-My kids love a thick chunky soup, and this is definitely one of their favourites.
+Mash the chickpeas and potatoes together, then add as much water as you need until you reach your desired consistency.
+My kids love a thick chunky soup, it is one of their favorites.

-I use a soup maker to make soup for kids even simpler!
+I use a soup maker like this one to make kid’s soup even more straightforward!

 This model only takes 21 minutes to cook soup from start to finish, and you can choose from chunky or smooth settings.
-The soup maker is easy to clean, really convenient to use, takes up very little space in the kitchen and also makes juice and smoothies!
+The soup maker is easy to clean, really convenient to use, takes up very little space in the kitchen, and makes juice and smoothies!